Volunteering with SARSAS

 You will be required to attend all of the training days for both of the roles.
 The training days are as follows:

-If you would like to find out further information about SARSAS and the roles, we are holding an information session on Wednesday 8th August from 5.30 pm – 7.00 pm.
+If you would like to find out further information about SARSAS and the role we are holding an information session on Tuesday 5th March 2019 from 5.30 pm – 7.00 pm.
 Please e-mail email@example.com to book a place.

-If you are interested and would like to apply, download an application form here and refer to the relevant role description below:
+If you are would like to apply, you can download an application form here:

 * Because of the nature of the role it is only open to women applicants and is exempt under Schedule 9 Part 1 Equalities Act 2010.